+Had an accident breaking the tooth?
 Try to find the broken part of the tooth.
-Bring this with you in milk to your appointment.
+Bring this with you in milk to your appointment with us in Nelson.
 Occasionally the part can be reattached.

 A small break (ie craze lines, small chip on the edge of the tooth, ¼ of the tooth) does not need to be seen so quickly, but do get checked out by the dentist.